Temporary Protected Status Designated Country: Somalia

-Send your TPS package to the appropriate address in the table below:
+If you are filing for a replacement EAD for already granted TPS, for registration, or for re-registration, send your TPS package to the appropriate address in the table below:

 |U.S. Citizenship and Immigration Services

 |U.S. Citizenship and Immigration Services

 Automatic Employment Authorization Document (EAD)

-For more information on TPS eligibility requirements, what to file, and step-by-step instructions on submitting a re-registration or initial TPS application package, go the TPS webpage.
+For more information on TPS eligibility requirements, what to file, and step-by-step instructions on submitting a re-registration or initial TPS application package, go to the TPS webpage.

 Other Immigration Options